-Communication Disclaimer Disclosure and Manner of Display Electronic media ads not covered below (except video ads, see above) , and email "Who funded this ad?" text as a hyperlink in a contrasting color and font size that is easily readable by the average viewer Must hyperlink to a website containing the "Ad paid for by," "Committee major funding from," and "Not authorized by" disclaimers disclosures in a contrasting color and in no less than 8-point font "Committee major funding from" and "Not authorized by" disclaimers disclosures may not appear in all capital letters Must remain online until 30 days after the date of election Social media ads "Ad paid for by," "Committee major funding from," and "Not authorized by" disclaimers disclosures in a contrasting color and in no less than 8-point font on the committee's profile, landing page, or similar location; and is not required to include disclaimers disclosures are not required on each individual post or comment "Committee major funding from" and "Not authorized by" disclaimers disclosures may not appear in all capital letters Not required when the only expense or cost of the communication is compensated staff time unless the social media account was created only for the purpose of advertisements ads under the Act Website and email "Paid for by," "Committee major funding from," and "Not authorized by" disclaimers disclosures printed clearly and legibly in a contrasting color and in no less than 8-point font at the top or bottom of the email and every publicly accessible page of the website "Committee major funding from" and "Not authorized by" disclaimers disclosures may not appear in all capital letters Electronic media ads that are audio only See disclaimer disclosure requirements for radio ads above Note: The "Committee major funding from" disclaimer disclosure requirement on this page is not applicable to non-recipient committees.
+Communication Disclosure and Manner of Display Electronic media ads that are a graphic, image, animated graphic, or animated image that an online platform hosting the ad allows to link to an internet website not covered below (except video ads, see above) "Who funded this ad?" or "Paid for by" or "Ad paid for by" text included or displayed as a hyperlink, icon, button or tab in a contrasting color and font size that is easily readable by the average viewer for the duration of the advertisement.
+Must link to a website containing the "Ad paid for by," "Committee major funding from," and "Not authorized by" disclosures in a • "Committee major funding from" and "Not authorized by disclosures in a contrasting color and in no less than 8-point font. • "Committee major funding from" and "Not authorized by" disclosures may not appear in all capital letters.
+Must remain online until 30 days after the date of election.
+An internet website that is hyperlinked to the ad shall remain online and available to the public until 30 days after the date of the election.
+This text is not required if including it in 8-point font would take up more than one-third of the graphic or image.
+In such circumstances the ad need only include a hyperlink to a website containing the website disclosures.

+Communication Disclosure and Manner of Display Social media ads "Ad paid for by," "Committee major funding from," and "Not authorized by" disclosures in a contrasting color that is easily readable by the average viewer and in no less than 10-point font on the cover or header photo of the committee's profile, landing page, or similar location; disclosures are not required on each individual post or comment. • The disclosures must be visible on the cover or header photo when the profile, landing page, or similar location is viewed from any electronic device that is commonly used to view this form of electronic media including, but not limited to, a computer screen, laptop, tablet or smart phone.
+If this is impracticable only a hyperlink, icon, button, or tab to an internet website containing the required "Ad paid for by," "Committee major funding from," and "Not authorized by" disclosures is permissible.
+"Committee major funding from" and "Not authorized by" disclosures may not appear in all capital letters.
+Not required when the only expense or cost of the communication is compensated staff time unless the socia media account was created only for the purpose of ads under the Act.
+Website and email • "Paid for by," "Committee major funding from," and "Not authorized by" disclosures printed clearly and legibly in a contrasting color and in no less than 8-point font at the top or bottom of the email and every publicly accessible page of the website.
+"Committee major funding from" and "Not authorized by" disclosures may not appear in all capital letters.
+Electronic media ads that are audio only See disclosure requirements for radio ads above.